-It is even more pleasureable and healthy when mixed with ginger and/or cinnamon.
+It is even more pleasurable and healthy when mixed with ginger and/or cinnamon.

-In a deep sauce pan add cold milk and salep powder into the pan.
-For each cup add 3 tsp salep (10gr) into cold milk, stir until boil it.
+In a deep saucepan add cold milk and salep powder into the pan.
+For each cup add 3 tsp salep (10gr) into cold milk, and stir until boiling.
 Salep should be thickening in a few minutes.
 Pour the hot drink into the cup.
-Do not add sugar, all prepackaged salep drinks contains sugar already.
+Do not add sugar, all prepackaged salep drinks contain sugar already.
 Sprinkle cinnamon on top before serving.

-*Wild orchids grow almost everywhere in Turkey, and there are lots of varieties.
+*Wild orchids grow almost everywhere in Türkiye, and there are lots of varieties.
 Yet, some varieties are facing extinction.
 To get 1 kilo of salep flour, more than 1000 orchid tubers are pulled out of the soil.
 And it takes up to 7 or 8 years for the orchid’s tubers to grow sufficiently to use for salep production.
-Therefore, export of salep is prohibited.
-However, instant versions with salep flavor are exported. – The Istanbul Insider
+Therefore, the export of salep is prohibited.
+However, instant versions with salep flavour are exported. – Source: The Istanbul Insider

 A steaming cup of coffee

-Mocha is a mix between a cappucino or latte and a hot chocolate.
-Here’s a delicious recipe for Cinnamon Spiced Mocha Latte from Rockin Mama.
+Mocha is a mix between a cappuccino or latte and a hot chocolate.
+Click here for a delicious recipe for Cinnamon Spiced Mocha Latte

 6 ounces of brewed coffee